Reported

 per 1000 persons).
 This trend takes even more significance

-due to the fact that the first 6 years of the 2000s have already
+due to the fact that the major jump registered in the 2000s reached had already

 amassed more crimes than the 1990s in total, increasing from